 The Do’s and Don’ts of Labels

 Labelling requirements are highly regulated for cannabis, as they must contain specific elements, each of which also has specific requirements.
+Do include:

 - The cannabis symbol: This must appear on the label using their standardized CMYK/RGB colour codes